Early Childhood Education, Concentration: Reading

 Interim Associate Director, School of Education

-As Interim Associate Director for the SoEC, I support faculty, candidates and community partners to create environments and experiences that positively impact human growth and learning.
+As interim associate director for the SoEC, Mary Jane Eisenhauer supports faculty, candidates and community partners to create environments and experiences that positively impact human growth and learning.

 Dr. Jones teaches classes in the early childhood and special education programs and conducts research about teacher preparation and partnering with families in early childhood special education.